TahseenSam/Simple-ATM-Program-In-C/README.md

-# Simple ATM Program ReadMe
+# Simple ATM Program In C

 This is a simple ATM (Automated Teller Machine) program written in C. It allows users to perform basic banking operations, such as depositing money, withdrawing money, and checking their account balance.
 Below is a brief overview of the program and its functionalities.